SilkRose/Pony/stories/script-kitty/script-kitty.md

 Opal meowed. *We'll see.*

-"We'll be back after our first class, then we can play together."
+"We'll be back after our first class, then we can all play together."

 The bell rang, signalling the start of school.
-Everyone said to goodbye to their pet and left the room.
+Everyone said goodbye to their pet and left the room.

 *Lets see what there is to do in this room.*